7.92×33mm Kurz: Post-World War II

+44 Bore

-In Pakistan, the same cartridge is also reported to be in use by the local name of "44 Bore."
+In Pakistan, the same cartridge is also reported to be in use by the local name of "44 Bore".
 This either refers to the 44 of the MP44/StG44 series or the "L44A1" inscription found on the headstamps on necked-down 7.62×51mm cartridge cases.
 It is used in locally made AK-pattern weapons in semi-automatic only (produced or converted in Peshawer, Kohat and Derra Adam Khel, etc.) that chamber this cartridge, since 7.62×39mm is a restricted caliber (known as "prohibited bore" or "PB" in Pakistan).
 These AK-pattern weapons are usually considered inferior due to inconsistent gunsmithing of weapons chambered or converted for this cartridge and lack of quality control of the ammunition.
 It is sometimes used by private security companies.
 The usage of 7.92 mm bullets in 7.62 mm barrels without reboring is not considered to be a safe practice.
+The use of the 44 bore cartridge was a loophole in the law until specifically banned in 2012.